-Thompson is an artist that builds his own machines, which are analogue systems but that posses a human-like behaviour.
+Thompson is an artist that builds his own machines, which are analogue systems that possess human-like behaviour.
 He usually uses custom electronic neural-type networks, very simple, but when they are multiplied and able to feedback, they display quite an organic reaction, apparently showing potentially truly independent thought.

-Nathan Thompson’s artistic explorations delve in unknown territories to understand the future of humanness and the limits of cognition.
+Nathan Thompson’s artistic explorations delve into unknown territories to understand the future of humanness and the limits of cognition.

 You are a multi-disciplinary artist exploring the possibilities of man/machine interaction working with electronics, mechanics… When and how did the fascination with them come about?

-What brought your interest to cellF and to collaborate with Guy Ben-Ary?
+What brought your interest to cellF and to collaborating with Guy Ben-Ary?

 My investigations into analogue robotics brought me closer towards the realm of biological systems and I found myself in geographically close proximity to people that were travelling in similar directions.
 By some weird uncanny alignment, the cellF team formed with these people and here we are.

-I was aware of Guy’s work through attending the fantastic SymbioticA Friday’s talks and Andrew Fitch (cellF’s Synth designer) is a close friend/teacher so I jumped at the chance to work with both them.
+I was aware of Guy’s work through attending the fantastic SymbioticA Friday talks and Andrew Fitch (cellF’s Synth designer) is a close friend/teacher so I jumped at the chance to work with both of them.